navikt/helse-spleis/sykepenger-model/src/main/kotlin/no/nav/helse/utbetalingstidslinje/README.md

 the end date of the Vedtaksperiode, even if we must consider other Vedtaksperioder and other Arbeidsgivere.

-##Steps
+## Steps

-###0.
-All Information Collected
+### 0. All Information Collected

 This process starts when we have received prior utbetalinger from the legacy system.
 These are all the HistorikUtbetalinger associated with the *Person*, not just those associated with a given Arbeidsgiver.
+We pull four years of data, thus guaranteeing we have at least three years of data prior to the last day worked.
+This data will be trimmed to three years dynamically during the Utbetalingstidslinje generation process.

 At this point, we have also built a Sykdomstidslinje for the Vedtaksperiode, and may or may not have other Vedtaksperioder in various states of progress.